cert-manager/website/content/docs/configuration/vault.md

           audiences: [https://kubernetes.default.svc.cluster.local]
 ```

+When using `audiences`, the JWT will still include the generated audience
+`vault://namespace/issuer-name` or `vault://cluster-issuer`.
+The generated
+audience is useful for restricting access to a Vault role to a certain issuer.

 When configuring the Kubernetes Vault auth method, omit the `token_reviewer_jwt`
 parameter so that Vault uses the token provided by cert-manager to authenticate
 with the Kubernetes API server when reviewing the token.